Skip to content

 Biodiversity

 At Biodiversity is the Diversity of life on earth to understand.
-This includes the level of diversity of habitats and ecosystems, the level of diversity of animals, plants and organisms, as well as the level of diversity of breeds and varieties of different species living in the wild.
+This includes both the level of diversity of habitats and ecosystems, the level of diversity of animals, plants and organisms, and the level of diversity of breeds and varieties of different, wild species.
 Ecosystems, species and genes - the interrelationships between these levels are referred to as functional biodiversity.₁

 Biodegradability

-Biodegradability is understood to mean the Capacity of organic chemicals to be decomposed biologically, i.e. by living organisms or their enzymes.
-Living organisms, for example, are biodegradable, whereas petroleum-based plastics are not.
+Biodegradability is understood to mean the Ability of organic chemicals to be decomposed biologically, i.e. by living organisms or their enzymes..
+Living things, for example, are biodegradable, but petroleum-based plastics are not.

 Biomass